imranDev20/ecommerce-client/README.md

 # Complete Ecommerce

 Welcome to Complete Ecommerce!
-This is a Next.js application built with version 13.4.8, utilizing the PageRouter for routing.
-The naming convention throughout the project follows kebab casing.
+This is a Next.js application built with version 13.4.8, utilizing the Page Router for routing.

 ## Live Demo

 Check out the live demo of the application: [Complete Ecommerce](https://ecommerce-client.co.uk)

+## Libraries and Tools Used

+This project utilizes the following libraries, tools, and technologies:

+- **TypeScript**: The entire project is developed using TypeScript, enhancing type safety and code quality.
+- **Redux Toolkit**: Used for state management.
+- **Material UI**: Used as the component library for styling and UI components.
+- **Stripe**: Integrated for payment processing.
+- **Pure React Carousel**: Utilized for creating slides and carousels.
+- **Axios**: Used for making HTTP requests.
+- **Node.js Server**: The project includes a Node.js server, providing a runtime environment for server-side logic.

+Feel free to copy and paste this updated "Libraries and Tools Used" section into your `README.md` file.

 ## Project Structure
+The naming convention throughout the project follows kebab casing.
 The project is organized using the following structure:

 - src/
     - pages/
         - page-name/
             - components/
                 - component-name.js
             - index.js
     - shared/
         - icons/
             - custom-icons.tsx
         - redux/
+            - (Redux Toolkit files)
         - services/
-            - http.ts
-            - products.ts
-            - users.ts
+            - http-requests.ts
         - types/
-            - userTypes.ts
-            - productTypes.ts
-            - globalTypes.ts
+            - example-types.ts
         - utils/
+            - utility-function.ts
     - images/
         - example.svg
+- (Other project files)

-Explanation of the structure:
+### Explanation of the structure:

 - `src/`: The root directory of the source code.
   - `pages/`: Contains the different pages of the application.